Solid Plumbing Helps to Maintain Integrity of Your Home

 Weight: Last, but not least, there are different earthquake zone laws depending on the overall size and weight of your water heater.
 If it holds 66-100 gallons, you are required to use at least two straps; if it holds more than 100 gallons, you will need an “approved design” that meets state regulations.
 By bringing in a plumber, Portland homeowners can avoid problems with larger installations.

 Before you embark on your next home plumbing project, be sure to check with a local Portland plumbing service about state regulations.
 In the case of an earthquake, you will be glad that your home was up to par.
-Call 3 Mountains Plumbing today.
+Call 3 Mountains Home Services today.

 company icon